Bounds on neutrino-DM interactions from TXS 0506+056 neutrino outburst: Introduction

 Other associations between high-energy neutrinos and astrophysical sources have since been made, including the active galaxy nuclei (AGN) NGC 1068~\cite{IceCube:2022der}, the blazar PKS 1741-038~\cite{Plavin:2022oyy}, and tidal disrupted events (TDEs)~\cite{Stein:2020xhk, Reusch:2021ztx, vanVelzen:2021zsm}.

 All of this data compels an evaluation of neutrino-DM interactions.
-The possibility of use the neutrino event IC-170922A to put bounds on the neutrino-DM cross-section was first introduced in~\cite{Choi_2019}, where the authors considered the path of neutrinos through both the cosmological DM background and the Milky Way’s DM halo.
-Stronger constraints were later obtained by accounting for the dense DM spike at the center of TXS~0506+056, increasing the DM column density along the neutrino path by several orders of magnitude~\cite{Cline_2022,Ferrer_2023}.
+The possibility of use the neutrino event IC-170922A to put bounds on the neutrino-DM cross-section was first introduced in~\cite{Choi_2019}, where the authors considered the path of neutrinos through both the cosmological DM background and the Milky Way’s DM halo.\footnote{See also~\cite{Koren:2019wwi} for an early constraint based on neutrino and photon arrival times, and \cite{Fujiwara:2024qos} for a more recent study in this direction.} Stronger constraints were later obtained by accounting for the dense DM spike in the center of TXS~0506+056, increasing the DM column density along the neutrino path by several orders of magnitude~\cite{Cline_2022,Ferrer_2023}.
 Additional limits on neutrino-DM interactions have been derived from other sources of high-energy neutrinos, such as the AGN NGC 1068~\cite{Cline_2023} and TDEs~\cite{Fujiwara:2023lsv}.
+Bounds from such astrophysical neutrino sources have also been interpreted in specific models, see~\cite{Reynoso:2022vrn,KA:2023dyz} for examples.

 In this study we focus on the blazar TXS~0506+056, but instead of the single IC-170922A event, we consider the $13 \pm 5$ high-energy neutrino events from the 2014–2015 neutrino outburst.
 As mentioned earlier, this phenomenon has been difficult to reproduce in blazar models, so it is interesting to consider what information we can get from those few models that do so, taking also into account the uncertainties related to the features of the DM spike.
 In addition, previous studies of other astrophysical high-energy neutrino events have considered simplified setups for neutrino-DM interactions, assuming constant and linearly energy-dependent cross-sections.
 In this work we also contemplate situations where the cross-section is inversely proportional to the energy and to the square of the energy, as motivated by models involving light scalar mediators.